Grundy County, Iowa

 Grundy County is a county located in the U.S. state of Iowa.
 At the 2020 census, the population was 12,329.
 The county seat is Grundy Center.
 The county is named for Felix Grundy, former U.S. Attorney General.

-Grundy County is included in the Waterloo-Cedar Falls, IA Metropolitan Statistical Area.
+Grundy County is included in the Waterloo-Cedar Falls metropolitan area.

 History

 Grundy County was formed on January 15, 1851, and became self-governing in 1856.
-It was named after Felix Grundy of Tennessee, a statesman, Senator, member of the House of Representatives and Attorney General under President James K. Polk.
+It was named after Felix Grundy, a U.S. Senator and Representative from Tennessee and a former U.S. Attorney General under President Martin Van Buren.

 The first courthouse was built in 1861.
 The wooden, two-story building contained a courtroom, but was used for other purposes, including housing the office of the sheriff, county treasurer, the judge, as well as a chamber for the jury.
 The cornerstone for a second courthouse was laid on November 11, 1891.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 502 sqmi, of which 502 sqmi is land and 0.04 sqmi (0.01%) is water.